What courses do you offer?

 - Stationary including pens, pencils, paper

-If learners have access to a laptop/ipad we advise that they bring it on course, however it is not a requirement.
+If learners have access to a laptop/ipad we recommend they bring it on course, however it is not a requirement.
 WIFI is only provided in the training room.
 If you wish to complete work in your accommodation/ at home you will be required to purchase WIFI.

 Will I get a certificate when I finish?